CCinCapital/React-Flashcards/README.md

 ## Running
 - `npm start`

+## Testing the app on your smartphone
-Now you should see a QR code in your terminal, scan it use `expo`
+Now you should see a QR code in your terminal, scan it use [expo](https://expo.io/) to load the app onto your phone.

 :)